TurBoss/blt/doc/parseargs.rst

   *argName*. *ArgName* is the name of argument returned by the **add** operation.

-  If no options are specified, a list describing all of the available options for *bgName* is returned.
+  If no options are specified, a list describing all of the available options for *argName* is returned.
 If *option* is specified with no *value*, then this command returns a list describing the one named option (this list will be identical to the corresponding sublist of the value returned if no *option* is specified).
-If one or more *option*\
-  -*value* pairs are specified, then this command modifies the given argument option(s) to have the given value(s); in this case the command returns the empty string.
+If one or more *option*\ -*value* pairs are specified, then this command modifies the given argument option(s) to have the given value(s); in this case the command returns the empty string.
 See the **create** operation of **blt::parseargs** for what *option* and *value* pairs are valid.

 *parserName* **delete** ?\ *argName*  ... ?
-  Recursively deletes one or more arguments from the parser. *ArgName* is the name of the argument returned by the **add** operation.
+  Deletes zero or more arguments from the parser. *ArgName* is the name of the argument returned by the **add** operation.

 *parserName* **exists** *argName*
   Indicates if *argName* exists in the parser. *ArgName* is the name of the argument returned by the **add** operation.
 Returns "1" if *argName* exists, "0" otherwise.

-*parserName* **get** ?\ *argName*\ ?  ?\ *defaultValue*\ ?
+*parserName* **get** ?\ *argName*\ ?  ?\ *defValue*\ ?
   Returns the current value for *argName*.  *ArgName* is the name of the argument returned by the **add** operation.
 If *argName* is not given, then a name-value list of arguments and their values is returned.